UFC star McGregor facing criminal charges in New York City

 The New York Police Department says McGregor was charged and awaiting a court appearance Friday, facing three counts of assault and one count of criminal mischief.
 It was not immediately known if McGregor has an attorney who could comment on his behalf.

-UFC President Dana White said Friday he spoke to McGregor via text and the brawler said the confrontation was some that "had to be done."
+UFC President Dana White said Friday he spoke to McGregor via text and the brawler said the confrontation was something that "had to be done."

 "It was probably the worst conversation we ever had," White told FS1's "First Things First" on Friday morning.
 "We talked yesterday before he turned himself in.